Hiring a car abroad: top tips

 There's a lot to consider when hiring a car abroad, though, and we recommend you arrange it well in advance of your travel date.
 This gives you the most time to shop around for the best deal and increases your chances of getting the car you want at a reasonable price when you arrive.
 Use the time before you travel to ensure you have all the necessary documents ready for driving a car abroad.

 We have produced specific guides for driving in France and driving in Spain - two of the most popular destinations for UK tourists.
-Additionally, with the UK’s exit from the EU on the horizon, we’ve produced a detailed guide to driving in Europe post-Brexit.
+Additionally, with the UK’s exit from the EU now officially complete, we’ve produced a guide to driving in Europe post-Brexit.

 To help your holiday run smoothly, we’ve put together a guide that tells you all you need to know about hiring a car abroad, from helpful tips to make driving easier to details of all the documentation you’ll need.